zama-ai/tfhe-rs/tfhe/docs/configuration/gpu_acceleration/zk-pok.md

 # Zero-knowledge proofs

-Zero-knowledge proofs (ZK) are a powerful tool to assert that the encryption of a message is correctly formed with secure crypto-system parameters and helps thwart chosen ciphertext attacks (CCA) such as replay attacks.
+Zero-knowledge proofs (ZK) are a powerful tool to assert that the encryption of a message is correctly formed with secure cryptographic parameters and helps thwart chosen ciphertext attacks (CCA) such as replay attacks.

 The CPU implementation is discussed in [advanced features](../../fhe-computation/advanced-features/zk-pok.md).
 During encryption, ZK proofs can be generated for a single ciphertext or for a list of ciphertexts.
 To use ciphertexts with proofs for computation, additional conversion steps are needed: proof expansion and proof verification.
 While both steps are necessary to use ciphertexts with proofs for computation, only proof expansion is sped up on GPU, while verification is performed by the CPU.